 Q: Can you tell me anything about Reaction (the precursor to Cosmic Ark)?
 Was Midway’s 1980 coin-op Space Zap an inspiration?

-Q: Being you're a former professional poker player, I’m surprised you never designed a poker game (before RabbitJack, under Advanced Program Technology.
+Q: Being you're a former professional poker player, I’m surprised you never designed a poker game (before RabbitJack, under Advanced Program Technology, a company you co-founded with Dennis Koble.
 Dan Peri did the sounds and Ernest Adams did the PC-end software).
 Any reasons why?

 Rob Fulop: I didn’t think it made any sense to play a game involving “secret information”, such as poker, with a computer player/dealer, as players would worry that the computer was “peeking”.
 Let’s face it, if I deal the cards and also know what they are, how fair of a game is it?